-In computer clusters or High-Performance Computing environments CONN can automatically distribute your processing/analyses across multiple nodes/CPUs.
+In computer clusters or High-Performance Computing environments CONN can automatically distribute your processing/analyses in parallel across multiple nodes/CPUs.
 This can result in a very significant reduction in processing time, and, given enough available nodes/CPUs, it allows the processing and analysis of hundreds or thousands of subjects in the time it would normally take to process a single or a few subjects.
-CONN automatically handles all of the complexities associated with dividing your processing/analysis step into multiple jobs, submitting and tracking each job, and merging their results, independently of the underlying architecture or job-scheduler technology used (e.g. distributed cluster environments, or a single multiple-processor machine)
+CONN automatically handles all of the complexities associated with dividing your processing step into multiple jobs, submitting and tracking each job, and merging their results, independently of the underlying architecture or job-scheduler technology used (e.g. distributed cluster environments, or a single multiple-processor machine)

 To use your cluster computing resources from CONN's graphical interface simply select the 'distributed processing' option when starting your analysis/processing steps.
 To access the same functionality from batch scripts simply include a batch.Setup.parallel field in your batch structure and describe there the number of jobs and desired parallelization profile.